moleculerjs/moleculer/docs/PROTOCOL.md

 ![](http://moleculer.services/images/protocol-0.8/moleculer_protocol_discover.png)

 ## Heartbeat
 The client has to broadcast `HEARTBEAT` packets periodically.
-The period value comes from broker settings.
+The period value comes from broker options (`heartbeatInterval`).
 Default value is 10 secs.
-If the client doesn't receive `HEARTBEAT` for `period*3` seconds from a node, it marks the node to broken and doesn't route requests to this node.
+If the client doesn't receive `HEARTBEAT` for `heartbeatTimeout` seconds from a node, marks it to broken and doesn't route requests to this node.
 ![](http://moleculer.services/images/protocol-0.8/moleculer_protocol_heartbeat.png)

 ## Request-reply